Introduction to Fluid Power

 Some methods used to assess your competence include written questionnaires, verbal questions, third party reports, self assessment, log books or work journals, verified CV, workbook activities and certificate recognition of prior learning.

-Successful participants will receive a Certificate of Completion.
+Successful participants will receive a Certificate of Attendance.

 It is preferred that participants have no fluid power training or experience.